-There are ten full-time music faculty dedicated to teaching and advising music students to achieve their career goals.
-Because there are nearly 50 music majors, students at Casper College receive a great deal of individual attention.
-Perhaps the greatest advantage is the variety of performing ensembles available to all college students, who do not have to compete with upperclassmen to perform in their favorite groups.
+There are five full-time music faculty dedicated to teaching and advising music students to achieve their career goals.
+Many talented adjunct faculty work closely with full-time faculty to ensure student success and achievement.
+Our student-faculty ratio provides Casper College music students with a great deal of individual attention.
+Perhaps the greatest strength of the Casper College Music Department is the variety of performing ensembles available to all college students, who do not have to compete with upperclassmen to perform in their favorite groups.

 This handbook has been prepared to answer many of the questions you may have about your study at Casper College.
 Read it, and it should serve you well.
 If you have additional questions, please contact any faculty member or me.
 We will be glad to help you. —Dr. Eric W. Unruh, Dean, School of Fine Arts and Humanities

-- Music activity scholarship (PDF) — Awarded by the Casper College Music Department.
+- 2019-2020 Music activity scholarship — Awarded by the Casper College Music Department.
 Follow instructions detailed on the activity scholarship application.